garrandall/popular-music-data/tracks/shake-that-sh---shawnna-ludacris.md

 Man, these women is awfully nasty
 An' these women keep walkin' past me
 Either way, I'm a pimp for today
-Put your booty in the way an' shake that shit
+Put your booty in the way and shake that shit

 These players is 'bout they bank
 An' these players keep buyin' drinks
 Lips crisp, from my body on your lips
-Get it closer to the tip an' shake that shit
+Get it closer to the tip and shake that shit

 S H A to the W double N A
 Real bitch don't play